dsdrajlin/dsdrajlin/README.md

 # 👋 Hi there, my name is Sebastian Drajlin
-### I'm an aspiring Data Scientist
+### I'm an aspiring Data Scientist.

 ## Skills:
+* Spreadsheets
+* SQL
+* Python
+* Tableau

+🌱 I’m currently learning Machine Learning and Deep Learning.

-📫 How to reach me: dsdrajlin@gmail.com
+📫 How to reach me: dsdrajlin@gmail.com / [Linkedin](https://www.linkedin.com/in/sebastian-drajlin-601038235/)

 <!--
 **dsdrajlin/dsdrajlin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.